 Tarot students with an interest in the Western Mystery Tradition will immediately pick up on the idea of the Ankh as being an important element to deciphering the cards.
 If you are less familiar with disciplines such as Rosicrucianism, you may be interested to discover that the Ankh was integrated into the basic ideas of a Divine Feminine Principle as represented by the mysteries of Venus—both the planet and the Goddess.

-This is an area you may want to learn more about as you continue your Tarot studies, but not a topic for today’s post.
+This is an area of research you may want to delve into as you deepen your Tarot studies but it is not a topic for today’s post.